Kid Activities

 7. Wrap the stems together with green thread and place the carnation into a clear vase of water.
 Make several flowers and show off your beautiful red, white and blue flowers in a vase.

-Cut the bottom of celery stalks and set them in glasses of tinted water; the longer the stalks are in water, the deeper the color will be.
+Cut the bottom of celery stalks and set them in glasses of tinted water (using food coloring); the longer the stalks are in water, the deeper the color will be.
 The stalks will absorb the color and then the kids can eat them!

 • Discuss the colors of Halloween, Thanksgiving, Christmas or a coming-up holiday with the children.